 Conservation Areas within the study area (1km buffer from PSS boundary)

-Grove Avenue Conservation Area Warwick Road Conservation Area Ashleigh Road Conservation Area
+Grove Avenue Conservation Area Warwick Road Conservation Area Ashleigh Road Conservation Area this moat appear to now exist.

 The Solihull Historic Environment Record has no record of any previous archaeological work having been undertaken across this site.